US-North Korea summit gives protesters outside of White House hope

 "I want everyone to know that voice without action is nothing," Melaku-Bello said.
 "Because you have the right to freedom of speech and freedom of expression but don't ever complain if you don't go out to the public forum."

-A year before her husband's death, Thomas moved to North Carolina to work remotely as co-chair for the Disarm/End Wars Committee for the Women's International League for Peace.
+In 2008, Ellen Thomas became the co-chair for the Disarm/End Wars Committee for the Women's International League for Peace.
 Similar to the vigil, she believes that if President Trump is "willing," progress towards global nuclear disarmament can be made.

 "We now, finally, have an opportunity to work on a peace treaty with North Korea," Thomas said.
 "They built their nuclear weapons because the former and current rulers believed the U.S. would never talk to them unless they had nuclear weapons.
 So we need to listen to them respectfully, and be willing to make concessions ourselves."